-Many of us delight in that squeaky clean feel that soap gives us, and it’s fair to say, that soap feels fairly harmless when we use it on our skin.
+Many of us delight in that squeaky-clean feeling that soap gives us, and it’s fair to say that soap feels fairly harmless when we use it on our skin.

-However it is important to note, that soap is highly corrosive when it is going through the chemical process.
+However, it is important to note that soap is highly corrosive when it is going through the chemical process of being made.

 The components have to go through some very active caustic stages, before the soap becomes gentle enough to use.